ofajs/ofa-v4-docs/docs/en/docs/create-component/web-components.md

 ### ::slotted() Selector

-`::slotted()` selector is used to select the elements wrapped by slotted content.
-This selector can be used in internal styles of the component to style the slotted content.
+`::slotted()` selector is used to select elements that are wrapped by slotted content.
+This selector can be used in the styles of a component to style the slotted content.

 ```css
 ::slotted(p) {